Investment Return on Pension Assets in 2022

 Pension insurers’ investment assets are divided into three categories: equities, investments in fixed-income securities and other investment instruments.
-This is a rather crude classification, but nonetheless allows for better comparability than the increasingly multidimensional classifications adopted by many pension insurers themselves.
+This is a rather crude classification but, nonetheless, it allows for better comparability than the increasingly multidimensional classifications adopted by many pension insurers themselves.

 In 2021, the weight of equities in investment allocations ranges from 100 per cent (AP6) to 24 per cent (ATP).
 Buffer funds have a higher-than-average equity weight (59%) than pension providers subject to solvency regulation (45%).
 The equity category also includes unlisted shares.

 Equity weight not in direct correlation to risk

 It is useful to note that our examination of investment allocations does not take account of differences in risks between different investment types.
 As a rule, equity investments are riskier than investments in interest-bearing papers.
 However, equity investments vary depending on the shares of listed and unlisted equities.
 Investments in fixed-income securities can also consist of high-risk corporate bonds or state bonds with poor credit ratings.
-Duration values describing the sensitivity of fixed-income securities to changes in interest rates are not available for all pension insurers, and therefore the related risks of investments in interest-bearing instruments are not reported.
+Duration values describing the sensitivity of fixed-income securities to changes in interest rates are not available for all pension insurers.
+Therefore we have not reported the related risks of investments in interest-bearing instruments.

 Earnings-related pension providers’ investment assets

 The differences in pension providers’ asset levels are explained, among other things, by differences in the systems’ funding techniques and in the number of insured persons and pension recipients.
 In Finland, for example, the earnings-related pension system is partly funded and implementation is spread among several operators.
 In Sweden, the statutory pension system is also partly funded and the buffer fund is divided among several providers (AP1-AP6).
-Individual operators therefore are not very large in size.
-Occupational pensions are fully funded, but they have only a supplementary role to statutory earnings-related pensions.
+It follows that individual operators are not very large in size.
+Occupational pensions are fully funded, but they play only a supplementary role compared to statutory earnings-related pensions.